F5Networks/f5-cloud-failover-extension/docs/userguide/configuration.rst

 Validation
 ----------

-On any initial configuration or re-configuration, it is recommended you validate Cloud Failover Extension's configuration to confirm it can properly communicate with the cloud environment and what actions will be performed.
+On any initial configuration or re-configuration, it is recommended you validate Cloud Failover Extension's configuration to confirm it can properlycommunicate with the cloud environment and what actions will be performed.

 On the **Standby** instance: